Home Compare CLH vs LUV

 Clean Harbors vs Southwest Airlines Co.: Which Stock Looks Stronger in 2026?

-Clean Harbors holds the cleaner structural position, with stability as the main driver and growth adding further support.
-Southwest Airlines Co still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Clean Harbors carrying a narrow edge on stability.
+Southwest Airlines Co still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Clean Harbors is in better shape — its trend is intact while Southwest Airlines Co's trend has broken down.
 That puts structure and market broadly in agreement — Clean Harbors's lead looks more confirmed than conflicted.

 Trajectory Similarity